- Increase our understanding of and reduce barriers to engaging in health from a poverty perspective.

 The network has commissioned a resource which is freely available for all professionals and young people to use.
 It is a collection of data analysis and resource links to demonstrate the facts of life for children and young people growing up in the North East and North Cumbria.

-This is the first publication of all 8 chapters, but it is anticipated that further versions may be developed from this.
+This is the first publication of all 8 chapters which cover a range of issues that impact on children and young people as they grow up including poverty, illness, mental health, education and attainment.
+It is anticipated that further versions may be developed from this.

 You can download the full report here.